Federal Data Shows Trucking Remains One of America’s Deadliest Jobs

 Survivors can demand damages for their medical bills, lost income, pain and suffering, and property damage.
 If another person was killed in addition to the truck driver, that person’s family can file a wrongful death claim against everyone who is responsible for the truck accident.

-At Philbrook Law Office, our Vancouver and Battle Ground, Washington truck accident lawyers have a strong track record of success negotiating just settlements and obtaining verdicts against all responsible parties on behalf of the victims of truck accidents and their families.
+At Philbrook Law, our Vancouver and Battle Ground, Washington truck accident lawyers have a strong track record of success negotiating just settlements and obtaining verdicts against all responsible parties on behalf of the victims of truck accidents and their families.
 We understand how complicated these cases can be.
 That’s why we often work with investigators, physicians, financial professionals, and product safety experts to hold responsible people and businesses liable for your damage.
 If you were hurt in a truck accident or a loved one was killed, call our offices at 360-695-3309 or fill out our contact form to discuss your case.